peter2520/Interactive-Lab-Hub/Lab 4/README.md

 <!-- <img src="https://github.com/peter2520/Interactive-Lab-Hub/blob/5ca30dd9cc616178646274c93c4ebabf56047f9d/Lab%203/Lab3-1.jpg" width="700px"> -->

+(1) Door Sensor for Pets

+A design for pets to get back home by their own.

+(2) Da Vinci Code

+Guess a sepcific number!

+(3) Work-Out booster

+A design helps counting your work-out amount, especiially for push-up and sit-up.

+(4) Volume Adjustment

+An application to adjust volume

+(5) A remote control for smart phone holders

+A design to adjust the position of smart phone holders

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***